box/box-ios-sdk/docs/usage/files.md

 To retrieve a list of collaborations on a file, call [`client.files.listCollaborations(forFile:marker:limit:fields:)`][get-collaborations] with the ID of the file.
-This method returns an iterator in the completion that can be used to retrieve file collaborations.
+This method returns an iterator in the completion, which is used to retrieve file collaborations.

 ```swift
 client.files.listCollaborations(forFile: "11111") { result in